helmholtz-analytics/heat/doc/source/getting_started.rst

 Verification
 ^^^^^^^^^^^^

-To ensure that HeAT was installed correctly, you can run this tiny code snippet that creates a vector with 42 entries.
+To ensure that Heat was installed correctly, you can run this tiny code snippet that creates a vector with 42 entries.

 .. code:: bash